mui/mui-x/docs/data/charts/legend/legend.md

 This component position is done exactly the same way as the [legend for series](#position).

 ### Continuous color mapping

+To modify the shape of the gradient, use the `length` and `thickness` props.
+The `length` can either be a number (in px) or a percentage string.
+The `"100%"` corresponds to the SVG dimension.

+To format labels use the `minLabel`/`maxLabel`.
+They accept either a string to display.
+Or a function `({value, formattedValue}) => string`.

+The labels and gradient bar alignment can be modified by the `align` prop.

+{{"demo": "ContinuousInteractiveDemoNoSnap.js", "hideToolbar": true, "bg": "playground"}}

 ### Piecewise color mapping